Skip to main content

 Prerequisites

-• Claude Code installed (AI coding assistant that agents run in)
+• Claude Code, OpenCode, Droid, or Codex installed (CLI AI tool that agents run in)

 • tmux installed (terminal multiplexer for agent isolation)